DiamondLightSource/httomo/docs/source/backends/templates.rst

 ======================

 This section refers to YAML templates from the :ref:`backends_list`, which are distributed separately through `HTTomo-backends <https://diamondlightsource.github.io/httomo-backends/>`_.
-Here you can find either fixed (achieved) templates that were previously released, or dynamically changing latest templates.
+Here you can find either fixed (archived) templates that were previously released, or dynamically changing latest templates.
 If you installed HTTomo with a specific version associated with the release, please use the :ref:`archived_templates`.
 If you are a developer, or you need to access the latest developments, please use the :ref:`latest_templates`.